Samsung/Universum/doc/configuring.rst

 Project configuration
 ---------------------

+..
+TODO: rename whole article into 'Project configuration' and refactor the contents

 Project configuration (also mentioned as `build configuration`) is a simple complete way to test the project: e.g., build it for some specific platform, or run some specific test script.
 Basically, `project configuration` is a single launch of some external application or script.